beyond-the-camp/beyond-the-camp/src/pages/en/projects/school-for-adults-at-one-happy-family.md

 ---
-title: School for adults at One Happy Family
+title: Language school for adults at One Happy Family
 categories:
   - School for adults or children
   - Community centre